-The Suzuki philosophy was developed in collaboration with Dr. Shinichi Suzuki over thirty-five (35) years ago and is based on his approach to early childhood music education.
+The Suzuki philosophy was developed in collaboration with Dr. Shinichi Suzuki in the mid-1970s and is based on his approach to early childhood music education.
 Since that time, the school has enhanced this philosophy by incorporating emerging research and our own findings and experiences in early childhood education.